arickert/thedigradio/_posts/2020-04-13-fear-city-with-kim-phillips-fein.md

 audiolink: https://media.blubrry.com/thedig/content.blubrry.com/thedig/The_Dig-EP_252-KPF.mp3
 post_id: 1516
 categories:
+- Neoliberalism
+- US History
+tags:
 - Kim Phillips-Fein
-- Neoliberalism
 - New York City
-- Podcast
-- US History
 ---

 Dan interviews historian Kim Phillips-Fein about her book Fear City: New York's Fiscal Crisis and the Rise of Austerity Politics and about how the destruction of social democracy made today's city where coronavirus is killing its poor and working-class people.